The best waterproof jackets 2023: robust and protective hardshells

 -

-The Waverly Thermic is a wonderfully warm waterproof jacket that does the job of a midlayer and an outer shell simultaneously for those times when conditions are both chilly and damp but you have planned a hike, need to walk the dog or find yourself standing on the sidelines of a sporting event.
-It’s not part of a layering system or the kind of jacket you want to be hauling around in a backpack while hiking – we found it was far too much of a chunky monkey for that – but when feisty weather has set in for the entire day and you’re going to be out in cold, wet and windy conditions, it’s got your back.
+The Columbia Mount Si Down Waterproof Parka is a very warm waterproof jacket with a design that gives you plenty of length while allowing you room to manouvre.
+It's perfect for when the conditions are chilly and damp, but it's not part of a layering system or the kind of jacket you can tuck into your backpack when the sun comes out. it doesn't have the breathability of some, but when feisty weather has set in for the entire day and you’re going to be out in cold, wet and windy conditions, it’s got your back.

-The fill is made up of ThermoAir+ fibres, which are designed to trap body heat in, and on test in sub-zero conditions we found this to be an extremely warm coat – on a par with some of the best puffer jackets, but with the added benefit of being fully weatherproof.
-The borg-lined hood is particularly cozy on cold mornings and chilly star-spangled evenings.
-Hood, hem and cuffs are all adjustable, so you can get them nice and tight and keep the breeze out.
+The fill is made up of 650 fill power of RDS (Responsible Down Standard) -certified duck down, alongside Columbia’s Omni-Heat lining, which employs gold-hued metallic dots to reflect body heat.
+We found this to be an extremely warm coat when testing – on a par with some of the best puffer jackets, but with the added benefit of being fully weatherproof.

 Inov-8’s hiking jacket debut is a success, with a quality, lightweight waterproof that’s fit for the fells and mountains (Image credit: Alex Foxfield)